-Request for Eligibility for PsyD Compreher nsive Examinations - Core Content Exam Instructions: Complete this form and submit it to the Compre the Program Director. hensive Examination Coordinator for signing by Date: Click or tap here to enter text.
+Request for Eligibility for PsyD Comprehensive Examinations - Core Content Exam

+Instructions: Complete this form and submit it to the Comprehensive Examination Coordinator for signing by the Program Director.

+Date: Click or tap here to enter text.

 Student Name: Click or tap here to enter text.
-I am requesting approval of my eligibility for taking the PsyD on August Click or tap here to enter text I hereby certify requirements: (Please check all that apply) ☐ I attended a comprehensive examination orientation mee ting on: Click or tap here to enter text. ☐ I have completed the following required coursework: □ PSYD 801 Professional Identity & Ethical Practice □ PSYD 802 Multiculturalism & Feminism □ PSYD 803 History & Systems of Psychology □ PSYD 804 Cognitive & Affective Bases of Behavior □ PSYD 805 Advanced Developmental Psychology □ PSYD 806 Advanced Theories □ PSYD 811 Biological Bases of Behavior □ PSYD 812 Personality Theory and Assessment □ PSYD 813 Advanced Psychopathology & EBP □ PSYD 814 Intellectual Assessment □ PSYD 822 Advanced Practicum I □ PSYD 823 Advanced Practicum II □ PSYD 831 Psychopharmacology ☐ I have maintained a minimum overall graduate grade p ☐ I have removed all Incomplete grades, if any, on my st ☐ I have read the student handbook section on the compret ☐ I understand that I am responsible for the test taking fee udent record. nensive examinations.
-Signatures Student: Comprehensive Examination Coordinator: Decision: ☐ Approved ☐ Approved pending completion of courses: Click or tap h ☐ Not approved, because Click or tap here to enter text.
-Program Director Signature ere to enter text.
-1 Togram Director Signature

-Appendix D
+I am requesting approval of my eligibility for taking the PsyD Comprehensive - Core Content Examination on August Click or tap here to enter text.
+I hereby certify that I have met all the following eligibility requirements: (Please check all that apply)

+□ I attended a comprehensive examination orientation meeting on: Click or tap here to enter text.

+□ I have completed the following required coursework:

+- PSYD 801 Professional Identity & Ethical Practice

+- PSYD 802 Multiculturalism & Feminism

+- PSYD 803 History & Systems of Psychology

+- □ PSYD 804 Cognitive & Affective Bases of Behavior

+- □ PSYD 805 Advanced Developmental Psychology

+- PSYD 806 Advanced Theories

+- PSYD 811 Biological Bases of Behavior

+- PSYD 812 Personality Theory and Assessment

+PSYD 813 Advanced Psychopathology & EBP

+- PSYD 814 Intellectual Assessment

+- PSYD 822 Advanced Practicum I

+- PSYD 823 Advanced Practicum II

+- PSYD 831 Psychopharmacology

+- □ I have maintained a minimum overall graduate grade point average of 3.0.

+- □ I have removed all Incomplete grades, if any, on my student record.

+- □ I have read the student handbook section on the comprehensive examinations.

+- □ I understand that I am responsible for the test taking fee of \$95.00, which must be paid by July 31.

+Signatures

+Student:

+Comprehensive Examination Coordinator:

+Decision:

+□ Approved

+- □ Approved pending completion of courses: Click or tap here to enter text. - □ Not approved, because Click or tap here to enter text.

+Program Director Signature

-Comprehensive Examination Eligibility Form - Clinical Practice
+Appendix D Comprehensive Examination Eligibility Form - Clinical Practice

-Request for Eligibility for PsyD Comprehensive Examinations - Clinical Practice Instructions: Complete this form and bring it to the Comprehensive Examination Coordinator for signing by the Program Director.
-Date: Student Printed Name: I am requesting approval of my eligibility for taking the PsyD Comprehensive - Clinical Practice Examination in Spring 20.
-I hereby certify that I have met all of the following eligibility requirements: (Please check all that apply) I attended a comprehensive examination orientation meeting on .
-I have completed PSYD 824 Advanced Practicum III and am currently completing PSYD 825 Advanced Practicum IV.
+Request for Eligibility for PsyD Comprehensive Examinations - Clinical Practice

+Instructions: Complete this form and bring it to the Comprehensive Examination Coordinator for signing by the Program Director.

+Student Printed Name:

+I am requesting approval of my eligibility for taking the PsyD Comprehensive - Clinical Practice Examination in Spring 20.
+I hereby certify that I have met all of the following eligibility requirements: (Please check all that apply)

+I attended a comprehensive examination orientation meeting on .

+I have completed PSYD 824 Advanced Practicum III and am currently completing PSYD 825

+Advanced Practicum IV.

 I have maintained a minimum overall graduate grade point average of 3.0.

 I have removed all Incomplete grades, if any, on my student record.

 I have read the student handbook section on the comprehensive examinations.

 I successfully completed the Core Content Examination on (date).

+Student's Signature: Date:

+Decision:

+() Approved

-Student's Signature: Date: Date: Decision: () Approved () Approved pending completion of courses () Not approved, because Signature of Program Director Date
+() Approved pending completion of courses

-Appendix E
+() Not approved, because

+Signature of Program Director Date

-Clinical Practice Exam Evaluation Rubric
+Appendix E Clinical Practice Exam Evaluation Rubric